1995parham-teaching/interviews/code-session/README.md

 # Code Session

+These questions are hard to implement, so they require your candidate to have coding environment at hands and you need to check edge cases or even ask him/her to write some test cases.

 ## Record Appender

 There is a data file as below.
 We want to read it and then insert it into database.